 Angular Treat Warnings as Errors

-To treat warnings as errors in an Angular project, ensuring that warnings are not ignored and are addressed promptly, you can modify the Angular build configurations.
+Want to Angular treat warnings as errors in your project?
+Ensuring warnings are not ignored and addressed promptly requires modifying the Angular build configurations.
 Specifically, this involves changes in the TypeScript and Angular CLI configurations.
-Here’s how you can do it:
+Here's how you can do it:

 For TypeScript Warnings